safespring/docs/content/backup/install/windows.md

 * **2.3.3**
     * New TSM x32 version, 7.1.6.5.
     * New TSM x64 version, 8.1.0.2.

+* **2.3.4**
+    * Bugfix for Mode 1 installations where TSM was used before.
+    * New TBMR version, 8.1.3.

 ## Pitfalls

+!!! danger "Things to look out for."

 * Make sure you have no spaces in the path from where you run the installer.
 The path cannot be escaped by the Wix installer so it will be an offset in the input paramters.
 * When installing with Anti-Malware program running it may delete installer files since they are wrapped with 7-Zip SFX maker.
 This may trigger false positve on anti malware.
 Solution, temporary disable your AM software.
 * If a faulty node configuration zip is detected or lack of credentials the installer will abort with this message.
 The installer will accept zip's from both the API and the portal.